Last Updated on July 24, 2024 by Kirsten Raccuia

 Now you know 18 places for a short trip in Malaysia.
 Which one are you going to first?
 Tell me in the comments below.

-Note: I don’t usually mention tours in my blogs, but some places are more of a hassle to set it up yourself and need to be planned ahead.
-In those cases, I linked to Klook or Get Your Guide tours because they are very reputable companies and booking platforms for all sorts of activities.
+Note: I don’t usually mention tours in my blogs, but some places are more of a hassle to set up yourself and need to be planned ahead.
+In those cases, I linked to Klook or Get Your Guide Tours because they are very reputable companies and booking platforms for all sorts of activities.
 At the time of writing, most of these places and tour companies are offering sales, flexible changes, or free cancellations.

 Want to save this for later?
 Of course you do.
 There is so much goodness.
 So PIN IT!